 Difficulty: Easy/Medium.

-2. OpenWrt Firmware: This option is for those who have routers with openWrt pre-installed or those who have flashed openWrt on their own routers which would bring the cost down to Free.
+3. Flashing OpenWrt Firmware on existing router: This option is for those who have routers with openWrt pre-installed or those who have flashed openWrt on their own routers bringing the cost down to Free.

 Difficulty: Easy (openWrt preinstalled).
 Hard (having to install openWrt)